reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 What if you need to read UTF-encoded files?
 All the methods we saw till now have overloaded forms that take a specified charset also as an argument.

-Suppose we want to read from a file with Japanese characters as shown.
+Consider a file with Japanese characters as shown.

 #### Given file: input.txt